couchbaselabs/tuqtng/tutorial/content/slide-33.md

-## Shopper - List products belonging to a particular category
+## Shopper - Listing products in a category

 Don also wants to browse through some appliances.
 Maybe, a dishwasher to wash his cup.
 What do you think?